colinaut/theme-multi-switch/README.md

 # Theme 3way Switch Web Component

 I created this theme switch as I couldn't find what I was looking for.
 So I built this 3way switch which defaults to "auto" (for browser prefers-color-scheme) and allows "light" or "dark" for overriding prefers-color-scheme.

-If desired the theme names can be modified from their defaults via props.
+Super small!
+3.80 KiB / gzip: 1.47 KiB

 When switched is triggered it: